 Types of Central Air Conditioning Systems

-The Purpose of Central Air Conditioning Systems
+Functions of Central Air Conditioning Systems

 On a hot, humid day, there is nothing quite like escaping the heat and enjoying some refreshing, cool air.
-Thank goodness for he invention of central air conditioning units.
+Thank goodness for the invention of central air conditioning units.
 Not only do they perform in a way that reduces the temperature of a room or building, but they also work to eliminate the humidity in an area, and that is a welcome feeling for an otherwise uncomfortable environment.

-4 Types of Central Air Conditioning Systems
+4 Types of Air Conditioning Systems